It’s Christmas trivia time! Let your kids ask you one or more of the following questions…you can find the answers below.

 - How is every celebration of the Eucharist like Christmas?

-- What feast is celebrated forty days after Christmas?
+- What feast is celebrated 40 days after Christmas?

-- At about 8 p.m. on the 25th of December (and throughout the week of Christmas) the Northern Cross stands upright on the western horizon, just about to set, but directly opposite on the eastern horizon is Praesepe, the Manger, just rising.
+- At about 8 p.m.
+Dec.
+25 (and throughout the week of Christmas) the Northern Cross stands upright on the western horizon, just about to set, but directly opposite on the eastern horizon is Praesepe, the Manger, just rising.
 See more about the Noel Sky.

-- Saint Francis began the tradition of doing a “mystery play” featuring the Holy Family on Christmas Eve.
+- St. Francis began the tradition of doing a “mystery play” featuring the Holy Family on Christmas Eve.

 - Gold, frankincense and myrrh.